-Options are granted by the Board under the Stock Option Plan from time to time when considered appropriate by the Compensation Committee based on the recommendation from the CEO.
-In determining whether to grant Options to an employee or an officer, the Compensation Committee and the CEO evaluate the employee or the officer, having regard to the following factors (i) the employee or officer's demonstrated ability and leadership in taking initiatives to create value for the Corporation; (ii) the employee or officer's ability to properly represent the Corporation; (iii) the employee or officer's ability to properly represent the Corporation; (iii) the employee or officer's potential to assume increased responsibilities with the Corporation.
+having regard to the following factors (i) the employee or officer's demonstrated ability and leadership in taking initiatives to create value for the Corporation; (ii) the employee or officer's ability to properly represent the Corporation; (iii) the employee or officer's alignment with the Corporation's core values; and (iv) the employee or officer's potential to assume increased responsibilities with the Corporation.
 For the criteria to award Options to Board members, see "Compensation of Directors".
-The exercise price of Options is established by the Board at the time each Option is granted provided that such price shall not be less than the volume weighted average trading price ("VWAP") of the Common Shares on the TSX for the five trading days immediately preceding the day the Option is granted.
+The exercise price of Options is established by the Board at the time each Option is granted provided that such price shall not be less than the volume weighted average trading price of the Common Shares on the TSX for the five trading days immediately preceding the day the Option is granted.